 Be a judge yourself!
-Now that you are half way through this volume, it's time to look back and look ahead at the whole OT.
-Among the mass of letters below is the name of each of the Old Testament books.
-Can find all 39 books?
+Now that you have covered seven books in this course, it's time to look back and look ahead at the whole OT.
+Among the mass of letters below is the name of each Old Testament book.
+Can you find all 39 books in English?
 They are hidden in every direction.